-In Québec, as you would expect, there are highway rules that all drivers must abide by.
+In Québec, as you would expect, there are highway rules that all drivers must obey.
 Some driving laws might be the same as in your home country, but it’s important to be aware of the ones that are different.
-You will also notice that the road signs can be slightly different … or surprising.
+You will also notice that the road signs can be slightly different, or entirely surprising.

 Photo credits: Unsplash